 information_schema.
 When you have clicked on the database you want to export you can easily go to the export tab and click finish.
-This will save the database dump locally on your computer.
+This will save the database dump locally on your computer as a

 For exporting your database through terminal, you need to access the server through SSH.
 Once you have accessed the server you insert your information into this command:

-mysqldump --single-transaction -u USERNAME -p DATABASENAME > FILENAME.sql
+mysqldump --single-transaction -u USERNAME -p DATABASENAME > ~/private/FILENAME.sql